Dr Charlie Gardner, Research Associate, Conservation scientist, writer and environmental activist.

 From £3,595 per person (single room supplement £630)

 Cut off from the African mainland more than 100 million years ago, the flora, fauna and wildlife of Madagascar have evolved independently from the rest of the world.
 As a result, nearly eighty percent of its species exist nowhere else on earth.
 Despite deforestation, the island remains one of the most beautiful and fascinating places on Earth, and much of its natural heritage continues to flourish in its parks.
-On this journey, under the expert guidance of Dr Herizo Andrianandrasana, you will explore Madagascar’s fascinating national parks in search of lemurs, chameleons, orchids, baobabs, geckoes, and so much more.
+On this journey, under the expert guidance of conservation scientist, Dr Charlie Gardner, you will explore Madagascar’s fascinating national parks in search of lemurs, chameleons, orchids, baobabs, geckoes, and so much more.

 Further details & bookings